AnonGreyHat/url-shortener/README.md

 # url-shortener

-Password Generator is a tools which generates custom password with 12 character
+url-shortener is a tool to shortened you url link

 # Installation
 git clone https://github.com/AnonGreyHat/url-shortener.git